 This Craftsman style is designed for larger families where builders stuck a second floor onto the popular Craftsman homes and called it a Four Square.
 The name refers to the four rooms in each corner of the home on each level.

 As you peruse the HGTV lineup, you’ll see the very common concept of an open floor plan.
 These plans provide better traffic flow and create a more spacious look than it actually is.
 It allows life to revolve around the living room, kitchen, and dining area.
-While the master suite is typically placed on one end of the house and the other bedrooms are on the other end.
+While the master suite is typically placed on one end of the house and the other bedrooms on the other.